thanpolas/logality/README.md

 ## Release History

+-   **v3.1.2**, _19 Nov 2021_
+    -   Will now safely JSON serialize BitInt values.
+Handles also edge case on pretty print.
+    -   Updated all dependencies to latest.
 -   **v3.1.1**, _26 Sep 2021_
     -   Removed emojis for UTF-8 chars and corrected formating of pretty print.
 -   **v3.1.0**, _26 Sep 2021_